JonathanWilbur/mueller-report/volume1.md

 conspiracy to act as an unregistered agent of a foreign government.
 532 The criminal complaint detailed Podobnyy's interactions with and conversations about Page, who was identified only as "Male-1."
-533 Based on the criminal complaint's description of the interactions, Page was aware that he was the individual described as "Male-l. " 534 Page later spoke with a Russian government official at the United nations general assembly and identified himself so that the official would understand he was "Male- I" from the Podobnyy complaint.
+533 Based on the criminal complaint's description of the interactions, Page was aware that he was the individual described as "Male-l."
+534 Page later spoke with a Russian government official at the United nations general assembly and identified himself so that the official would understand he was "Male- I" from the Podobnyy complaint.
 535 Page told the official that he "didn't do anything" **\[ REDACTED: Grand Jury \]**.
 536